Robert Byrd: Race

-For the 2003–2004 session, the National Association for the Advancement of Colored People (NAACP) rated Byrd's voting record as being 100% in line with the NAACP's position on the thirty-three Senate bills they evaluated.
+For the 2003–2004 session, the NAACP (National Association for the Advancement of Colored People) rated Byrd's voting record as being 100% in line with the NAACP's position on the thirty-three Senate bills they evaluated.
 Sixteen other senators received that rating.
-In June 2005, Byrd proposed an additional $10,000,000 in federal funding for the Martin Luther King Jr. Memorial in Washington, D.C., remarking that, "With the passage of time, we have come to learn that his Dream was the American Dream, and few ever expressed it more eloquently."
+In June 2005, Byrd proposed an additional $10,000,000 in federal funding for the Martin Luther King Jr. Memorial in Washington, D.C., remarking that, "With the passage of time, we have come to learn that his Dream was the American Dream, and few ever expressed it more eloquently".
 Upon news of his death, the NAACP released a statement praising Byrd, saying that he "became a champion for civil rights and liberties" and "came to consistently support the NAACP civil rights agenda".

 Clinton impeachment

 Byrd initially said that the impeachment proceedings against Clinton should be taken seriously.
 Although he harshly criticized any attempt to make light of the allegations, he made the motion to dismiss the charges and effectively end the matter.
 Even though he voted against both articles of impeachment, he was the sole Democrat to vote to censure Clinton.